PrabhanshuAttri/susi_linebot/README.md

-# AskSusi Line MEssenger Bot
+# AskSusi Line Messenger Bot
 This is the Line Messenger bot for [AskSusi](https://github.com/fossasia/susi_server).

 ## Getting Started